Travel Tips New York City or New York City Travel Mistakes to Avoid as a Tourist

-1. Getting into an empty subway car (especially during rush hour).
+1. Getting into an empty subway car (Especially during rush hour).

-Stop!
 Do not enter, do not pass Go, and do not collect $200, and yes, that’s an order!
 It’s a trick.
-If there is an empty subway car, there is a reason.
+If there is an empty New York City subway car, there is a reason.

 ***Also, if you are traveling to the suburbs via train, DO NOT take the last train.
 This is commonly known as the “drunk train” and is filled with annoying, drunken hooligans who are projectile vomiting everywhere.
 It’s like the Exorcist come to life in there.
-Avoid this suburban phenomenon at all costs.)
+Avoid this suburban phenomenon at all costs.

 2. Waiting for the pedestrian crossing sign to say “Walk”.

-We look down the street and cross when we think we’re not gonna get squished by oncoming traffic (and if you hit us we’ll just sue you for all you’re worth).
+We look down the street and cross when we think we’re not gonna get squished by oncoming traffic (and if you hit us we’ll sue you for all you’re worth).

 3. Stopping in the middle of the sidewalk to take pictures or look at a map.

-This is the worst thing you can do to New Yorkers.
-I can also guarantee that if you do this, New Yorkers will hate you forever.
+I can guarantee that if you do this, New Yorkers will hate you forever.
 This is actually the singular reason why most New Yorkers avoid Times Square like the plague and treat it like the worst New York City tourist trap ever.

 Well, all New Yorkers are in a rush, at all times.
-Therefore, anyone who gets in the way is either openly scorned or is abruptly pushed out of the way.
+And anyone who gets in our way is either openly scorned or is abruptly pushed out of the way.

 4. Making small talk with locals.

-Yeah.
-No. We are in a rush and don’t really care where you are going or how excited you are to visit New York for the first time.
+We are in a rush and don’t really care where you are going or how excited you are to visit New York for the first time.

-5. Staying in Manhattan.
+5. Visiting Only Manhattan.